Fair skin, bright eyes? Welcome abroad, fellow sufferers.

 Wind, spray, salt, sand, dust, bacteria

 GOOD NEWS!
 Stingy eyes can be prevented to some degree.
-If you don’t want to look like a devil who has just smoked a fat blunt, follow these steps down below to prevent your eyes from getting red after the session.
+If you don’t want to look like a devil who has just smoked a fat blunt, follow these steps down below to avert your eyes from getting red after the session.

 So, How to protect your eyes when surfing and prevent the sting?

 - Drink water.
 If you drink plenty of water daily, your body is well hydrated.
-Another good trick to keep your body hydrated during the surf session is to eat watery fruits before going to a session.
-Apples, oranges, etc.
+Another good trick to keep your body hydrated during the surf session is to eat watery fruits before going to a session — apples, oranges, etc.

 PS: Avoid drinking alcohol on excessive doses.
 It drains your body from nutrition and water!
 The human body consists of 60% of the water, so be wise what you “dilute” it with

-- Wear proper sunglasses. for SUP surfers it’s easy, you don’t have to duck-dive the waves so you could wear your regular sunnies (For people who are into water sports, it’s highly recommended to wear UV protected and Polarized sunglasses).
+- Wear proper sunglasses.
+For SUP surfers it’s easy, you don’t have to duck-dive the waves so you could wear your regular sunnies (For people who are into water sports, it’s highly recommended to wear UV protected and Polarized sunglasses).
 There are specially designed watersports sunglasses for water-sport enthusiasts.
 They not only keep your eyes away from the damaging UV rays but protect in any case of an injury as well.
 It’s like wearing a helmet to a bike ride, and I believe it is getting more widely used over time.
 Do you want to be a pioneer to surf-sunglasses?
 Respect!

 - Use moisturizing eye drops.
 Using extra moisture after and before surfing is a great way to stabilize the pH levels in your eyes.
 Easily accessible from supermarkets and pharmacies.
 Using droplets daily is a simple habit that makes a big difference!

 - Do not surf a few days after heavy rain.
 Heavy rain causes flooding, which unfortunately flushes lots of drainages (which contains loads of chemicals and rubbish) to the oceans.
-Yes, the swells are usually extremely good right before and after the storm but consider the fact that it is probably not the safest and cleanest water out there.
+Yes, the swells are usually perfect right before and after the storm but consider the fact that it is probably not the safest and cleanest water out there.

 - Avoid surfing at a day-time.
 Surf only in the mornings and evenings.
 Whenever the sun is the highest or so-called in the zenith, you’re better off doing something more productive than whipping your eyes with a batch of dryness and UV rays.
 You not only save your eyes but the skin as well!